Food, Land and Sea

 11.5.1 Goal FA – Everyone Can Choose a Healthy and Sustainable Diet

-‘Grow, Cook, Eat’ programmes can engage people with the enjoyment that can be gained from cooking, menu planning and enhanced cooking skills with fruit and vegetables to keep costs down.
+‘Grow, Cook, Eat’ programmes can be offered to engage people with the enjoyment that can be gained from cooking, encourage the uptake of menu planning, and enhance cooking skills with fruit and vegetables to keep costs down.
+Existing examples in Devon include: Nourishing Families which runs workshops to transform how families experience food and mealtimes; Incredible Edible grows food in public spaces in Ilfracombe, Totnes, Hatherleigh, Crediton and Cranbrook; and Growing Devon Schools helps children develop practical growing skills.

 F1.
 Support the Devon Food Partnership.